Best films on TV this Christmas and New Year

 A story of two sisters, Frozen follows Princess Anna on her journey to North Mountain to confront her elder sister, Elsa – the Queen with magical powers, who has unwittingly inflicted everlasting winter on the land of Arendelle.

-A Disney sensation, this award-winning characteristic is the second highest-grossing animation of all time.
+A Disney sensation, this award-winning function is the second highest-grossing animation of all time.

 Christmas Eve, BBC One, 3pm